ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

 export default config;
 ```

-For actual _type-checking_, below is Greenwood's recommended _tsconfig.json_ settings so that you can run `tsc` during CI.
+For actual _type-checking_, below is Greenwood's recommended _tsconfig.json_ settings so that you can get full IDE support and so that you can run `tsc` during CI.

 <!-- prettier-ignore-start -->